-- 1. Musial, D., Nieminien, G., Thomas, J., & Burke, K. (2009).
+1. Musial, D., Nieminien, G., Thomas, J., & Burke, K. (2009).
 Foundations of meaningful educational assessment.
-McGraw-Hill: Boston - 2.
-Tomlinson, C, A. (2002).
-Learning to Love Assessment
+McGraw-Hill: Boston

 ASSIGNMENTS, POLICIES AND OTHER CONSIDERATIONS

 1. PARTICIPATION POINTS (up to 16 pts.)

 Attending and participating in class meetings is a requirement and professional expectation of the course/program.
 If you must miss class, please send an e-mail to Dr. Bork before the missed class or as soon as possible afterwards.
 Unfortunately, this is an interactive class so you cannot earn participation points unless you are in class.
 For one missed class with notification you receive a 5 point deduction, two courses is 10 and three will require that you do additional work outside of class.
 Four missed classes you will need to repeat the course.